hbagloo/hbagloo/README.md

-this is heydar
+this is heydar;
-interested in data science, python programming, simulation (DES) currently learning simpy as well as ML libraries ... looking to collaborate on discrete event simulation and data science
+interested in ["data science", "python", simulation (DES)];
+currently learning >> simpy as well as ML libraries ... ;
+looking to collaborate on discrete event simulation and data science;

 hbagloo@gmail.com